⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Article updated on

-Tailwind and Bootstrap continually come up in CSS conversations across developer communities.
-Developers want to know: what are the differences, what are the similarities, and which one is, well, better?
+Tailwind CSS and Bootstrap continually come up in CSS conversations across developer communities.
+Developers want to know their differences and similarities and which one is better.

-CSS frameworks have been a staple of web development over the last ten years, with new ones coming onto the scene regularly.
+CSS frameworks and their unique design systems have been a staple of web development over time, with new ones regularly being released.
 It’s only natural to question if a new one is better than the existing one.
 So, in this post, we will compare one of the longest-running CSS frameworks, Bootstrap, with one of the newer ones, Tailwind CSS, to see the differences and similarities and how to choose between them.

 What is Bootstrap?

 Bootstrap is one of the longest-running CSS frameworks still in use; it was created and open-sourced in 2011 by Twitter.
-One of its biggest draws is that it provides CSS-based templates and classes for common components that put responsiveness and mobile-first design at the forefront.
-For example, if you want to make a dropdown in Bootstrap you can use dropdown-menu and dropdown-item classes respectively on the container and child elements, and Bootstrap will automatically apply all of the required CSS in the background to style these components as dropdown menus or items.
+One of its biggest strengths is that it provides CSS-based templates and classes for common components that put responsiveness and mobile-first design at the forefront.
+For example, if you want to make a dropdown in Bootstrap, you can use dropdown-menu and dropdown-item classes, respectively, on the container and child elements, and Bootstrap will automatically apply all of the required CSS in the background to style these components as dropdown menus or items.

 Let’s take a look at an example application of Bootstrap: